-According to Jeff Raider, Co-founder and CEO of Harry’s, the referral mechanics were amazing.
-77% of the emails were collected via referral, meaning about 20K people referred about 65K friends.
+According to Jeff Raider, Co-founder, and CEO of Harry’s, the referral mechanics were amazing.
+77% of the emails were collected via referrals, meaning about 20K people referred about 65K friends.

-This means referrers, on average, every user referred more than 3 friends.
+This means referrers, on average, referred more than 3 friends.

 Yet there were a lot of people who referred well above that average: More than 200 participants referred more than 50 of their friends, achieving the highest tier reward.

-This social sharing frenzy might be due to the campaign was designed to be share-friendly.
-I mean, they used pre populated tweets with a simple, yet irresistible copy:
+This social sharing frenzy might be due to the campaign being designed to be share-friendly.
+I mean, they used pre-populated tweets with a simple, yet irresistible copy: